These are the twelve ideas that govern every decision in CocoPlus. They are worth understanding not just as rules — but as the reasoning behind them.

 Token budgets are not constraints to work around.
 They are parameters that shape the system's design.

 CocoPlus makes explicit model assignments across the system: Haiku for pattern recognition (CocoCupper), Haiku with Sonnet escalation for analytical tasks (Data Analyst, BI Analyst), Sonnet for execution and reasoning (most personas), Opus for strategic decisions (CDO).
-These are architectural decisions about where depth is required and where efficiency is sufficient.
+These are not preferences — they are architectural decisions about where depth is required and where efficiency is sufficient.

 When designing a new feature, the first question is not "what should it do" — it is "what does it cost to do that, and is the cost justified at scale?"
 A feature that works beautifully for the first twenty iterations and breaks the context budget by iteration thirty is not a well-designed feature.